-- Adjustment records are displayed with the ATEX/IECEx model when the adjustment expiration function is enabled (the default setting is enabled). - 1 Press the DISP/ESC button several times on the measurement mode screen to display the CAL DATA screen. - 2 Press the POWER/ENTER button.
+- Adjustment records are displayed when the adjustment expiration function is enabled (the default setting is enabled). - 1 Press the DISP/ESC button several times on the measurement mode screen to display the CAL DATA screen. - 2 Press the POWER/ENTER button.